 PowerShell for Support Professionals Course Outline

-This three day course provides students with the fundamental knowledge and skills to use Windows PowerShell 3.0 for administering and automating administration of Windows based servers.
-It focuses on primary Windows PowerShell command-line features and techniques, and will provide prerequisite skills supporting many different Microsoft products.
-This includes Windows Server, Windows Client, Exchange Server, SharePoint Server, SQL Server, System Center, and more.
-In keeping with that goal, this course will not focus on any one of those products, although Windows Server (which is the common platform for all of those) will serve as the example for the techniques being taught.
+This course provides students with the fundamental knowledge and skills to use Windows PowerShell for administering and automating administration of Windows servers.
+This course provides students the skills to identify and build the command they require to perform a specific task.
+In addition, students learn how to build scripts to accomplish advanced tasks such as automating repetitive tasks and generating reports.
+This course provides prerequisite skills supporting a broad range of Microsoft products, including Windows Server, Windows Client, Microsoft Exchange Server, Microsoft SharePoint Server, Microsoft SQL Server, System Center, and more.
+In keeping with that goal, this course will not focus on any one of those products, although Windows Server, which is the common platform for all of those products, will serve as the example for the techniques this course teaches.

 After completing this course, students will be able to:

 Describe the functionality of Windows PowerShell and use it to run and find basic commands.

 Query system information by using WMI and CIM.